-You are cordially invited to the lecture on the topic:
+You are cordially invited to a book event with

 4:00 PM – 5:00 PM

 **This event will also be streamed live on Facebook. **

 Buy the book here